-I was born with a milk allergy, but the awareness of food allergies was practically nonexistent in the 70’s.
+I was born with a milk allergy, but food allergy awareness was practically nonexistent in the 70’s.
 I suffered with colic, sinus infections, breathing problems, and even had surgery to put tubes in my ears when I was 4 because of recurrent ear infections.
-My mother said she new I was allergic, but the doctors wouldn’t listen and did not test me.
-Once what I ate became my choice, and I was perfectly willing to stare down that glass of milk at the dinner table until it turned yellow, I didn’t eat dairy.
-It is funny how much more instinctual we are as kids.
+My mother said she knew I was still allergic, but the doctors wouldn’t listen.
+Once what I ate became my choice, and I was perfectly willing to stare down that glass of milk until it turned yellow, I didn’t eat dairy.
+It’s funny how much more instinctual we are as kids.
 I hated milk, cheese, and cream.

 Unfortunately, one day I became a “logical” adult.
-My instincts went out the window when the doctors began insisting that I must add dairy back into my diet for the health of my bones.
+My instincts went out the window when two doctors insisted I add more dairy to my diet for the health of my bones.
 I started by force-feeding myself milk masked by chocolate instant breakfast.
 Gradually I worked in some Parmesan cheese and a yogurt here and there.
-After a few years, I still couldn’t stomach milk, but I had created a daily ritual of ice cream or frozen yogurt in the name of osteoporosis prevention.
+After a few years, I still couldn’t stomach milk, but I had created a daily ritual frozen yogurt in the name of osteoporosis prevention.
 My new diet was accompanied by many strange symptoms, such as sudden debilitating pains, sinus issues, a perpetual dull ache in my abdomen, and the occasional fainting episode.
 Yet, I failed to make the connection.

 These problems escalated slowly over the next few years.
-Soon I was making what seemed to be weekly emergency room visits due to severe pain, vomiting, and the inability to remain conscious.
-A minor seizure even got me my first ride in an ambulance (not an experience I recommend).
-Blood tests showed I was perfectly healthy, with the exception of abnormally high cholesterol and hypothyroidism (an inherited disorder in my family).
+Eventually, I was making weekly emergency room visits due to severe pain, vomiting, and the inability to remain conscious.
+A minor seizure landed me my first ride in an ambulance (not an experience I recommend).
+Blood tests showed I was perfectly healthy, with the exception of abnormally high cholesterol and hypothyroidism (an inherited disorder).
 The thyroid was treated, but the problems did not stop.

-One day I was referred to a new doctor for pain management (I had mysteriously developed what the doctors called “fibromyalgia”).
-He sat and documented my entire history, asked what I thought seemed like bizarre questions, and then looked at me and said, “Have you tried cutting out milk?”
+One day I was referred to a new doctor for pain management.
+I had mysteriously developed what the doctors called “fibromyalgia”.
+He sat and documented my entire history, asking what I thought seemed like bizarre questions.
+Then, he looked at me and said, “have you tried cutting out milk?”
 I thought, “That’s it?”
 A two-hour doctor appointment, my entire life on paper, and that was all he had to say?
 Luckily, my husband was more open minded, and eagerly jumped on the idea.

-I am lucky, I can touch dairy, and even ingest some on occasion (this makes eating out and parties much easier).
+I am lucky, I can touch dairy, and even ingest trace amounts on occasion (this makes eating out and parties much easier).
 But, if I have even small amounts of ‘hidden’ dairy over a series of days, the symptoms return.